 The Division of SWM has the responsibility to regulate solid waste processing facilities to protect public health and the environment.
 The Division has the responsibility to inspect a facility at a minimum of once every three months.

 Applications and further assistance can be obtained from the Tennessee Division of Solid and Hazardous Waste.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.